openedx/paragon/src/Menu/README.md

 ### MenuItem

 A menu item is a link, button, or checkbox for use by any kind of menu overlay, dropdown menu, or nav menu.
 A menu item can be text-only or combined with an icon.
+Passing a component to the `as` prop, MenuItems will also be an instance of that component.

 ```jsx live
 () => {